needle-tools/needle-engine-support/documentation/faq.md

 ## There's a SSL error when opening the local website

 This is expected.
 We're enforcing HTTPS to make sure that WebXR and other modern web APIs work out-of-the-box, but that means some browsers complain that the SSL connection (between your local development server and the local website) can't be verified.

-You can generate a local self-signed SSL certificate to fix this if you want.
-If you Vite you can use the [vite mkcert plugin](https://github.com/liuweiGL/vite-plugin-mkcert).
-Just follow the instructions in their readme.
+It also prevents Automatic Reload from working on iOS and MacOS.

+See [the Testing docs](/documentation/testing.md) for information on how to set up a self-signed certificate for a smoother development experience.

 ## My local website stays black